 Similar to Drifter’s Escape, the narrator of this song is being persecuted unjustly, and again Dylan uses images drawn from the court system.
 Dylan writes, “Dear Landlord, please don’t dismiss my case”.
 Drifter’s Escape features both a judge and a jury.
 John Wesley Harding has “charges held against him”.
 The Lonesome Hobo has “served time”.

-Some evidence suggest that it could really be about Grossman.
+Some evidence suggests that it could really be about Grossman.
 According to Oliver Trager, Dylan was actually renting a cottage from him in Woodstock, New York when the song was written.
 So Grossman really was his landlord.
 Furthermore, Dylan’s record company and the business types, which certainly included Grossman, were pressuring him to release more material, which may have triggered some resentment on Dylan’s part.
-Dylan has, of course, written songs about specific people who pissed him off, such as Carla Rotolo, the target of Ballad in Plain D. Dylan certainly could have had Grossman in mind, although it seem more likely he was not thinking so specifically, but was rather commenting on class distinction in general (like he does in Maggie’s Farm, for example).
+Dylan has, of course, written songs about specific people who pissed him off, such as Carla Rotolo, the target of Ballad in Plain D. Dylan certainly could have had Grossman in mind, although it seems more likely he was not thinking so specifically but was rather commenting on class distinction in general.

 Dylan does give the thought some credence in a conversation with the notorious Dylanologist, A.J.
 Weberman.